 Apartments for rent in Fitler Square, Philadelphia

-A studio, 1 bathroom apartment with 400 square feet of space.
-This apartment allows cats.
+A studio, 1 bathroom property with 200 square feet of space.
+This property allows cats.

 2206 Walnut St

 $807 Below Market

 A property with 1 bedroom units for $1,800.
 This property allows cats and dogs and has a washer & dryer and air conditioning.

 315 S 22nd St